NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/FiberClusteringAtlas/README.md

 - Fan Zhang (BWH)
 - Isaiah Norton (BWH)
-- Lauren J. O'Donnell (Affiliation)
+- Lauren J. O'Donnell (BWH)

 # Project Description

 ## Objective

-1. Objective A. Describe it in 1-2 sentences.
-1. Objective B. Describe it in 1-2 sentences.
-1. Objective C. Describe it in 1-2 sentences.
+Release a whole brain fiber clustering atlas for consistent white matter parcellation and tract identification.

 ## Approach and Plan

-1. Describe planned approach to reach objectives.
-1. ...
-1. ...
+1. Create a new Git repo to store and maintain the atlas
+2. Add a script in the whitematteranalysis package to download the atlas

 ## Progress and Next Steps